zethon/remindme/README.md

 And then the following day the user would get a message from the bot saying `take out the trash`.

+Features included:

+* Support for AOL Instant Messenger (RIP), YahooIM and MSN Messenger
+* Repeating reminders (i.e. "`remind me every tuesday to take out the trash`")
-The service supported AOL Instant Messenger (RIP), YahooIM and MSN.
-Users could manage their reminders directly through the bot or on the website.
-Also, users could add friends so that they could send users to each other (i.e. "`remind anthony next tuesday to call his mom`").
+* Sending reminders to friends (i.e. "`remind anthony next tuesday to call his mom`")

 ## Design